The best 6 garden hoses in 2026, as tested and reviewed by our experts

 - Feeder hose fiddly to tuck away

 Our experts judged this a BBC Gardeners' World Magazine Best Buy in the mini reel category as it was compact, lightweight and good value.
 The hose is easy to rewind and has handy features such as drip-free storage with a parking port.
-There’s also an easy to use and adjustable spray gun with five spray pattern options.
+There’s also an easy-to-use and adjustable spray gun with five spray pattern options.
 Plus, this hose comes with a five-year warranty.

 Read the full review of the Hozelock Pico hose reel